The Best Minnesota Air Shows 2023: Tips for an Adrenaline Filled Fun

 The Mankato Air Spectacular – Tentative June 17-18, 2023

 The Mankato Air Spectacular is my favorite Air Show to attend for a few reasons.
 First, they are close to the Twin Cities making it an easy day trip.

 The drive is one of my favorites because it doesn’t require going through big cities and road construction.
 Sorry, but the way 35N is right now, it’s a wonder how anyone gets there in one piece.
 And Mankato is a fun place to visit any time of year!

 The parking is right next to the runway and they provide a tractor shuttle service to help you get to your car.
 You’d be surprised at how nice this is until you spend what seems like an eternity walking to your car after a hot day on the tarmac.

-As far as the performance schedule, there are little break in-between performances.
+As far as the performance schedule, there are few breaks in-between performances.
 The breaks that they do have are just enough time to re-stock on food or look at a grounds display and then find your seat again.
 Everything ends with the Thunderbirds.

 Tips and Tricks for an Air Show

 With so much to see and do at an Air Show, it can get overwhelming your first time.
 There are things going on in every direction you turn.
 Here is a breakdown of what to expect so you get the most out of it.

 What is there to do at an Air Show?

 First and foremost the Air Show is a live display of our country’s innovations in air travel and military achievements.
 If you do not support this, consider skipping this event.
 There will be recruiters around from every branch of the Armed services.